mgarl-10/Yellow_protein/README.md

 ---

-## 8.4 Mapping to Reference Genome
+## 8.4 Mapping to reference genome

 ### Step 1: Index the reference genome